jhj0517/Whisper-WebUI/README.md

 - Currently supported subtitle formats :
   - SRT
   - WebVTT
 - Speech to Text Translation
-  - From other languages to English.
+  - From other languages to English. ( This is Whisper's end-to-end speech-to-text translation feature )
+- Text to Text Translation
+  - Translate subtitle files using Facebook NLLB models

 # Installation and Running
 ## Prerequisite